-Social media is one of the best ways to amplify the great content you’re creating.
+Social media is one of the best ways to amplify your brand and the great content you’re creating.
 But it isn’t enough to just post content to social whenever you feel like it.
 Some times are better than others.

-Think of this data as a general guideline, and use it to help you find the optimal posting times for your business.
+Bookmark this post as a go-to set of guidelines, and refer to it next time you need to find the optimal posting times for your business.

 The Best Times to Post on Social Media

 With many businesses facing a growing global audience, varying time zones have become a growing concern, especially when it comes to the best times to post.